evbogue/ANProto/ROADMAP.md

 Random errors that need to get fixed

-- [ ] new posts should show up in the right places
+- [ ] new posts should show up at top
+- [ ] syncing old messages should not be so overwhelming
 - [ ] lost posts?
 - [ ] double posts with different hashes?
 - [ ] slow page load on mobile